MohammedElm/Interior-Points-Solver-for-Non-Linear-Problems/README.md

  ### The file solvers_report.pdf:

- A detailed report explaining the underlying mathematics behind the solvers and a multitude of experimentations.
+ A detailed report explaining the underlying mathematics behind the solvers and a multitude of examples.

  ### The files ex511.m, ex512.m, ex58.m, hexagone.m